-The above equation was proposed assuming that the renormalization group scale is identified with the square root of the curvature scalar $\sqrt{R}$, which in the $FLRW$ cosmological context is equivalent to identify it with the $H(z)$ at any given redshift (or cosmological time). $M$ is an effective mass parameter representing the average mass of the heavy particles of the Grand Unified Theory (GUT) near the Planck scale, after taking into account their multiplicities.
-The coefficient $\sigma$ can be positive or negative, this sign dependece on whether bosons ($\sigma = +1$) or fermions ($\sigma = -1$) dominate in the loop contributon, this is, depending on whether the fermions or bosons dominate at the highest energies.
-Whithout going into the detalis on the model, let us recall that the equation (\ref{eq3}) is interpreted in the renormalization group framework as a "$\beta$-function" of $QFT$ in curve-space time, which determines the running of the $CC$, for other details see \cite{basi}.
-Therefore, for background (cosmology of the zeroth order) these above three equations us allow a full description of the evolution of the $RCC$ cosmological model.
-Now using the equation (\ref{eq3}) we can obtain one explicit solution for $\rho_{\Lambda}$
+The above equation was proposed based on the assumption that the renormalization group scale $\mu$ is identified with $H(z)$.
+This scale was originally proposed in \cite{fqc} and can be considered as purely phenomenological ansatzs. $M$ is an effective mass parameter representing the average mass of the heavy particles in the grand unified theory (GUT) near the Planck scale, after taking into account their multiplicities.
+The coefficient $\sigma$ can be positive or negative, the sign depends on whether bosons ($\sigma = +1$) or fermions ($\sigma = -1$) dominate in the loop contributon, this is, it depends on whether fermions or bosons dominate at the highest energies.
+Recall that, in the renormalization group framework, equation (\ref{eq3}) is interpreted as a "$\beta$-function" of $QFT$ in curved space-time, and that it determines the running of the $CC$, for other details see \cite{basi}.
+Therefore, in the background (cosmology of zeroth order), the three equations above allow a full description of the evolution of the $RCC$ cosmological model.
+Using equation (\ref{eq3}), we can obtain one explicit solution for $\rho_{\Lambda}$: